Why Bankruptcy Records Matter

 Some bankruptcies aren’t the person’s fault.
 For example: A person could go bankrupt due to severe health problems, a natural disaster not covered by insurance, or a job loss during a major recession.
 When this happens, we can sympathize.
 These things could happen to anyone!

-So while we feel bad for someone who says they went bankrupt due to medical bills, we’re less sympathetic upon learning they overindulged in timeshares, high end furniture and flat screen TVs!
+So while we feel bad for someone who says they went bankrupt due to medical bills, we’re much less sympathetic upon learning they overindulged in timeshares, high end furniture and flat screen TVs!

 Knowing When And How Often They Filed